mbaumer/us_hep_funding/docs/_states/CO.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  326  NSF MPS grants, totalling  $76,948,797.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+326 NSF MPS grants, totalling $76,948,797.00

                                             Amount ($)
 Institution
 REGENTS OF THE UNIVERSITY OF COLORADO, THE    41689402